-First you surround a form made with wax with a casting material, mixed with sand or clay, to make a mold.
-Then you heat the mold until all the wax melts out of it (the lost wax method).
-Next, you pour molten metal into the mold, and when it cools you destroy the mold.
-Since the wax that originally filled the mold disappears, you are left with a metal object with the same shape as the original wax one.
+For rogata or lost-wax casting, a shape made of wax is surrounded with a casting material which is mixed with sand or clay, in order to make a mold.
+Then, the mold is heated until all the wax melts out of it.
+Next, molten metal is poured into the mold, which is destroyed when the metal cools.
+Since the wax that originally filled the mold disappears, only the metal piece remains.

-The wax mold process can be used to make more complex forms than other mold-making processes, and these forms can be given the warm, smooth qualities of wax.
+This technique can be used to make more complex forms than other mold-making processes, which forms pieces as smooth as wax.

-"What Are Traditional Crafts? -A Guidebook to Seeing, Learning, and Enjoying-" Edited by the Japan Kogei Association Eastern Branch.
-Published by Unsodo ／ List of works English translation: Kazuko Todate (Art critic / Art historian)
+- "What Are Traditional Crafts? -A Guidebook to Seeing, Learning, and Enjoying-" Edited by the Japan Kogei Association Eastern Branch.
+Published by Unsodo Reference artworks